Was it really so bad selling Rovers?

 What had been obvious for all to see from day one of the Phoenix takeover was that MG Rover had little or next to no long-term future without some form of technical collaboration or partnership – some of Rover’s best times had been as a result of the long alliance with Honda.
 Those days were sadly long gone – Rover had asked Honda to increase its stake but the request was ever so graciously declined.

 The main issue with the facelifted 25/ZR and 45/ZS models was the rear end styling: to simplify assembly and lower cost, the tailgate/boot area had no separate chrome number plate surround and, as a consequence, the number plate was moved into the rear bumper which left a vast plain metal area which looked odd.
-In the case of the 4 dr 45, they looked similar to the old Daewoo Nexia from the mid 1990s.
+In the case of the four-door 45, they looked rather like the old Daewoo Nexia from the mid 1990s.

 The affair with the NAC/SAIC companies went clean over my head as all my best efforts were focussed on making deals and, looking back, it was obvious that it was going to go wrong.
 When Headquarters forever tell you everything is going to be okay, you know it’s not.
 Tell tale signs like, for example, third party parts taking forever to arrive or cars ordered with optional extras being delayed for weeks at a time along with constant press articles and rumours suggested that something was indeed very wrong.